 Have a long-term medical condition – for example, heart disease, lung disease, diabetes, cancer or high blood pressure.

-Early access to testing though the NAS for residents in long term care facilities or congregated settings should be prioritised.

-For vulnerable groups, any break in continuity of healthcare services such as mental health services, older persons, intellectual disability, social care or those with long term illness and every effort can have deleterious effects.
+For vulnerable groups, such asthose in mental health services, older persons, intellectual disability, social care or those with long term illness, any break in continuity of healthcare services can have deleterious effects.
 All efforts should be made to preserve the existing services and workforce for these groups.
 Telehealth solutions to support the non-COVID-19 pathway are being worked on to ensure this continuity.

+Early access to testing though the NAS for residents in long term care facilities or congregated settings should be prioritised.

 If required, confirmed cases should either be transferred to the most appropriate setting taking into account the particular needs of the patient and fellow residents.
 In residential facilities, confirmed or suspected COVID-19 cases may be segregated in a COVID – 19 unit/ward with designated staffing within that setting.
 This will ensure vulnerable patients with specific needs will be cared for in the appropriate environment with appropriately skilled staff for continuity of care.